Skip to content

 Cabinet Front & Discharge Air Grille

-1. Unplug the PTAC before cleaning the cabinet and grille.
+1. Unplug the unit before starting.

 Yearly Maintenance

-• Coastal areas
+• Coastal areas with salty air

 • Extreme weather conditions